!!!!!! ENJOY VISITING OUR UPDATED WEBSITE !!!!!

 Grow our EIPTN network!

 If you know of any IP teacher or young IP researcher involved in teaching activities who would like to become a member of our network, please do not hesitate to pass on this message.
-We look forward to receiving your abstracts by 7 September 2021 and hope to see many of you at the Annual Conference on 22-23 October 2021.
+We look forward to receiving your abstracts by 31 May 2024 and hope to see many of you at the Annual Conference on 04-05 October 2024.

 Best wishes,